valentinegb/winit/src/changelog/unreleased.md

 - Add basic iOS IME support.
 The soft keyboard can now be shown using `Window::set_ime_allowed`.
 - On macOS, add `WindowExtMacOS::set_borderless_game` and `WindowAttributesExtMacOS::with_borderless_game`
   to fully disable the menu bar and dock in Borderless Fullscreen as commonly done in games.
+- On macOS, add `WindowExtMacOS::set_unified_titlebar` and `WindowAttributesExtMacOS::with_unified_titlebar`
+  to use a larger style of titlebar.
 - Add `WindowId::into_raw()` and `from_raw()`.
 - Add `PointerKind`, `PointerSource`, `ButtonSource`, `FingerId` and `position` to all pointer events as part of the pointer event overhaul.